github/personal-website/_posts/2019-08-28-migration-to-androidx-problems.md

 dependency with another without much pain.

 There are more benefits in this, and Uncle Bob will explain them better than me.
-I just wanted to highlight the most valueable point in terms of replacing broken dependencies with new stuff.
+I just wanted to highlight the most valuable point in terms of replacing broken dependencies with new stuff.

 ## Write testable code

 Heading means multiple aspects of the software development, but I wanted to pay attention to the one particular thing.

+## Conclusion

+Follow SOLID principles from the beginning and your project will survive any Android SDK changes and you will save your mental health adapting to any changes in SDK or business needs.